-Open each day from 9 a.m. to 4 p.m., the visitor center is a good place to discover Eastman Lake.
+Open each day from 9 a.m. to 4 p.m., the Observation Center is a good place to discover Eastman Lake.
 An audio-visual program, displays, and brochures are available to visitors.
-Group tours and ranger programs can be scheduled by calling 559-689-3255.
+Group tours and park ranger programs can be scheduled by calling 559-689-3255.

 Codorniz Campground sites are $20 per night; $30 with electricity and water; $30 for electricity, water and sewer; and $30 for universal access site.

-Wildcat Campground primitive sites, including family equestrian sites, are $20 per night.
+Wildcat Campground offers 19 sites, which includes three family equestrian sites, at $20 per night.

 Wildcat Campground Map